Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 (4) Manual change approval.
 Each change the manufacturer wishes to make in its quality assurance manual must be approved by the DAPIA, and, when subject to § 3282.604, concurred in by the IPIA. * * *

 b.
 Revise the introductory text of paragraph (c)(2)(i)(C); and

 c.
 Add a new paragraph (d)(5), to read as follows:

 (i) * * *

 (A) The IPIA is to supply the manufacturer with a 2- to 4-week supply of the labels described in this paragraph and § 3282.607(b)(2).
 The IPIA is to provide the labels in sequentially numbered series without any duplication of numbers.
-The IPIA may obtain labels from HUD or HUD's monitoring contractor or, where the IPIA obtains the prior approval of HUD, from a label manufacturer.
+The IPIA may Start Printed Page 35914obtain labels from HUD or HUD's monitoring contractor or, where the IPIA obtains the prior approval of HUD, from a label manufacturer.
 No labels may be provided to the manufacturer unless the IPIA reasonably believes that the manufacturing plant is producing manufactured homes that conform to the DAPIA-approved designs and the construction and safety standards.
 In no event may the IPIA allow a label to be affixed to a manufactured home that it knows fails to conform to the design, or where the design is not specific to the construction and safety standards.